M-Cholewa/iot-hub/README.md

 # IoT Hub

 IoT Hub is a full-stack application that mimics the functionality of Azure IoT Hub.
 It consists of a C# .NET Core 6.0 backend and a React frontend.
-The backend is containerized with Docker, along with RabbitMQ for message queuing.
+The backend is containerized with Docker, along with MQTTNet for message queuing.

 ## Table of Contents